wJoenn/louisramosdev/content/blogs/create-a-rails-7-rest-api.md

 Let's begin with the `create` action as we'll need to have some tasks before being able to test the rest.

 The initial logic is the same as a fullstack Rails application.
-We get the params, create a new Task, if it's saved sucessfully we do something, other we do something else.
+We get the params, create a new Task, if it's saved successfully we do something, otherwise we do something else.

 These "something" usually mean redirecting to another page or rendering a erb template but in our case what we want to do is render a json object that our frontend will receive.